-- Later ports of the game add a rocket launcher and flamethrower weapon, each of which use separate ammo types from each other and the regular guns.
+- Wolf3D in particular only had three guns, two of which were based on real guns (the P08 pistol and MP40 SMG) that do both use 9mm cartridges, though not from the same magazines - the minigun shares ammo with them too, but then again it is fictional.
+Later ports of the game add a rocket launcher and flamethrower weapon, each of which use separate ammo types from each other and the regular guns.

 - Back to Half-Life: the gluon gun and tau cannon share the same (nuclear) battery packs.
 According to the Half-Life wiki, these weapons are powered by a revolutionary miniature nuclear reactor fueled with depleted uranium - the contents of said battery packs.

-- Partially subverted in Dark Forces; despite all the weapons being energy-based, they use two different kinds of battery packs/cells.
+- Partially subverted in Star Wars: Dark Forces and the later games; despite almost all of the weapons being energy-based, they use two different kinds of battery packs/cells - generally, energy cells power pure energy weapons like blaster pistols and rifles, while power cells go towards things that still use energy, but either a different type than blasters use (like the disruptor rifle or concussion rifle) or use power to propel a kinetic projectile (like the bowcaster and the heavy repeater).
 The main exceptions are the Dark Trooper assault cannon, which uses two different types of ammo exclusive to it, and the explosives, which are individual units.

 - In Star Trek Voyager: Elite Force Federation weapons use energy, while the those of the Delta Quadrant aliens run off dilithium crystals.